reubeno/NClap/README.md

 NClap is a .NET class library that helps applications:

-1. Parse string arguments, say for use in command lines.
+1. Parse string arguments (e.g. for command lines).
 2. Build simple interactive command shells.

 NClap primarily driven by .NET attributes (and thus reflection).
-The core NClap assembly does not have any external dependencies, and is designed to be extensible and testable.
-For example, it can be used to build an interactive command shell that does not use the console.
+The core NClap assembly doesn't have any external dependencies, and is designed to be easily extensible.

 ## License